 Tips for Using Bicycling Cameras Effectively

-The first thing I recommend to folks is to test out their camera angle to make sure they are getting the view they want.
+The first thing I recommend to folks is to test their camera angle to ensure they get the view they want.
 Most of these cameras connect to your phone for a live preview.
-Use that the first couple of times you use your camera to ensure you are getting the footage you want.
+Use that the first couple of times you use your camera to ensure you get the footage you want.
 I ride around for 2-3 minutes with it recording, don’t move the camera, and preview the footage on my phone with the Bluetooth or wifi connection.

-The next thing I watch is my run time from battery life and memory.
+The next thing I watch is my run time, battery life, and memory.
 Do I need an external battery for my rides?
 How much footage am I capturing?
 How is the cold impacting my battery life?
 Do I need to set up the loop recording?

 The last thing is to engrain yourself with proper maintenance and care for these cameras.
 Try not to let the battery die, remember to clear off your footage often, and make a habit out of wiping off your lens before riding.